 a.
-Economic Advantage(s) of the Asserted Patent(s).
+Economic Advantage(s) of the Asserted Patent Claim(s).

-The accused infringer shall respond as appropriate to the patentee's contentions regarding the economic benefits obtained from the infringement attributable to the asserted patent claim(s).
+The accused infringer shall respond as appropriate to the patentee's contentions regarding the economic benefits obtained from the infringement which are directly attributable to the asserted patent claim(s).

 b.
-Form of Damages and Basis.
+Computations, Categories of Damages, and Basis.